moj-analytical-services/user-guidance/source/documentation/tools.md

 ## venv and pip

+### Intro to pip, PyPI and virtual environments

+[pip](https://pip.pypa.io/en/stable/) is a terminal command used to install and upgrade Python packages.

+[PyPI](https://pypi.org) is the main Python package repository.
+It's 'official', but that doesn't mean a lot - like most of these open source package repositories, a poor quality or even malicious package can easily be uploaded there, so do your diligence when picking them.

+A [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) (or `venv`, for short) is a directory you can install a particular python executable and python packages into, away from your machine's default ones.
+Typically each project/repo you work on should have a different venv, and then you never have to deal with conflicting requirements between projects.
+When you 'activate' a particular venv, then when you run `python` or `pip`, then it will work with the venv's python executale and python packages.

+### Setup Jupyter to use a venv

 When you want to use venv with Jupyter you also have to create a Jupyter kernel that links your Jupyter notebook instance to the virtual environment you created, i.e. telling it 'whenever I want to run a python command divert it through this python copy which is my virtual environment rather than the base one'.

 When you run `source venvname/bin/activate` in the terminal it is only making that diversion for other things that go on in the terminal (or in an IDE like VSCode it picks this cue up too), so you need to do another step in Jupyter.